SAFETAG/SAFETAG/content/methods/follow_up.md

   - Emergency Resources
 outputs: _
 operational_security: >2

     * In addition to ongoing secure communication practices, check for any changes in keys or other authentication changes.
 If these occur re-verify this information using out of band means.
 info_required: []
 info_provided: []
 purpose: >

   Follow up can be a valuable tool for encouraging an organization to continue their digital security process.
 But, follow up needs to be desired by an organization and achievable for the auditor.
 As such, follow up must be minimally intrusive on both the auditor and the host's time.
 preparation: >

   #### Baseline Skills

   * Secure communications options to conduct follow-up discussions with organization
+position: 70
 ---